 Cost of Zanskar Valley Trip

-Accommodation in Zanskar will cost at about Rs.
-500 per day on the minimum side at a budget guest house.
-There are several luxury stays as well here but for someone traveling on budget, you can easily find a hotel or guest house for Rs.
-500 to Rs.
-700. Depending on the total duration of the trip, you can multiply this cost by number of days you were traveling for; and you will get the total accommodation cost of your trip.
+Accommodation in Zanskar will cost about Rs.
+1000 per day on the minimum side at a budget guest house.
+For someone traveling on a budget, you can easily find a hotel or guest house for Rs.
+800 to Rs.
+1000.
+Depending on the total duration of the trip, you can multiply this cost by the number of days you were traveling for to get the total accommodation cost of your trip.

-To explain the journey and related expense better, let me refer to an example of a Zanskar valley itinerary.
+To explain the journey and related expenses better, let me refer to an example of a Zanskar valley itinerary.

 Itinerary for Zanskar Valley

 For the sake of this article and the itinerary below, I will assume that you are starting your journey from Delhi.
-If you were however coming from a different city, then only the journey for first and last day will change.
-Rest of the details for rest of the days will still apply.
+If you were however coming from a different city, then only the journey for the first and last day will change.
+The rest of the details for the rest of the days will still apply.

 - Delhi to Jammu – Day 1